 Plan it well, and you get the best keywords for the best price.
 In short, it’s a must.

-This is a cool tools tell that, like most keyword tools, will pull a giant list of keywords related to one you type in.
+This is cool PPC management software that, like most keyword tools, will pull a giant list of keywords related to one you type in.

 But beyond that, Keywordtool.io will tell you each keywords search volume (the average number of times people search per month), trend (how search volume has changed over 12 months, CPC (avg. amount advertisers are bidding), and the competition (number of advertisers bidding).